Peds-OPAL/citp-rm/README.md

-# Chronic ITP Prediction Model
+# Introduction to the cITP-RM

 ## Welcome